Regent Square Church

 At some point the Institute and the Halls were integrated together.
 In 2007 this complex was sold to finance a major remodelling of the church, and is now used by the SGI Buddhists.

-On 9 February 1945 a V2 rocket destroyed Church House, killing 10 people, including four high officials of the church (but we don’t which of the 10 names these 4 were).
+On 9 February 1945 a V2 rocket destroyed Church House, killing 10 people, including four high officials of the church.
 The Halls and the church itself survived but the church was badly damaged (mainly the roof we think) and unusable.

 The photograph shows the damage to Church House and repays careful examination.
 The still-standing north front is clearly the remains of the original Georgian terrace of 2 or 3 houses that was here when the church was built.
 But the remains of the building behind have some modernist features: the still-standing uprights on the second and third floors look like concrete pillars, and on the ground floor over at the right there is some modelling that reminds us of art deco ziggurats.
 So this is the Presbyterian Church House built in 1938, referred to on the plaque, which occupied what was originally the back gardens of the terraced housing.
 It had only stood for 7 years.